khofstadter/navigatingthedigitalworld.com/docs/your-website.md

 ## Website builders

 There are two main types:
-1. [static site generators](https://staticsitegenerators.net/) (SSG) e.g. [Jekyll](https://jekyllrb.com/) which is used with GitHub Pages when turning Markdown files into a website
+1. [static site generators](https://staticsitegenerators.net/) (SSG) e.g. [Jekyll](https://jekyllrb.com/) which is used with [GitHub Pages](https://pages.github.com/) when turning [Markdown files](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) into a website
-2. [web content management systems](https://en.wikipedia.org/wiki/Web_content_management_system) (WCMS) e.g. [Wordpress](https://wordpress.org/), Wix, Squarespace and [other website builders](https://websitebuilder.org.uk/) with which it is easier to create more dynamic websites
+2. [web content management systems](https://en.wikipedia.org/wiki/Web_content_management_system) (WCMS) e.g. [Wordpress](https://wordpress.org/), Wix, Squarespace and [other website builders](https://websitebuilder.org.uk/) with which for people without high technical skills, it could be easier to create more dynamic websites than with SSGs
 - SSGs are usually free while WCMSs often have a monthly subscription fee
-- both types have free and paid themes e.g. [here](https://jekyllthemes.io/) and [here](https://duckduckgo.com/?q=wordpress+themes&t=brave&ia=web)
+- both types have free and paid themes e.g. on [Jekyll Themes](https://jekyllthemes.io/) and [Themeforest](https://themeforest.net/category/wordpress)
 - both types can use plugins to do a specific function.
-SSG plugins e.g. [Jekyll plugins](http://www.jekyll-plugins.com/) are usually free, while plugins for WCMSs can vary e.g. while many of them are free, some can be expensive
+SSG plugins (e.g. [Jekyll plugins](http://www.jekyll-plugins.com/)) are usually free, while plugins for WCMSs can vary (e.g. while many of them are free, some can be expensive)
 - there are many more plugins for WCMSs than for SSGs (because more people use WCMSs than SSGs)
-- SSGs, in general, need more textual programming skills while WCMSs, in general, are more visual and therefore need less textual programming skills
+- SSGs, in general, need more textual programming skills while WCMSs, in general, are more visual and therefore need less textual programming skills (but if something goes wrong, you might have to do some coding, or pay someone to fix you issue)

 | Criteria          | SSG | WCMS |
 |--------------------|------------------------------|--------------------------------------|